salsanci/YRShell/readme.md

 You must logout and log in again for this to take affect.

 ***
+# Test to confirm Arduino IDE is setup correctly

-TEST: Verify the Arduino IDE is correctly configured for the STM32-L476RG
+Verify the Arduino IDE is correctly configured for the STM32-L476RG.
+Use the following instructions to compile and load the generic Arudino Blinky LED routine.
+Demonstrate that the Blinky rate of the LED can be changed by loading new software.
-   (at the bottom of the Getting-Started page, folllow the link  to the Blink Example)
+ - At the bottom of the Getting-Started page, folllow the link  to the Blink Example
    https://github.com/stm32duino/wiki/wiki/Blink-example
    Verify the blink and button behavior (different blink, button has no effect)
 At this point, the general Arduino IDE is setup for the STM32Nucleo-L476RG.